Establishing Trust with the BATHE Technique — How AI Can Nurture Alternative Forms of Care

 Logging BATHE Responses

-More and more, physicians are being asked to log patient BATHE responses into the “subjective” field of their SOAP notes and eventually into their EHR.
-This process gives the physician valuable information to review later and creates a usable record for a patients’ symptom outlook, rationalization, and mental health.
+More and more, clinicians are being asked to log patient BATHE responses into the “subjective” field of their SOAP notes and eventually into their EHR.
+This process gives the clinician valuable information to review later and creates a usable record for a patients’ symptom outlook, rationalization, and mental health.

 DeepScribe, BATHE, and Natural Language Processing